jcalcutt/Lagrange/_posts/2018-06-11-nlp-whatsapp.md

 Python library in the past.
 However, I feel like I’ve only brushed the surface of it’s capabilities
-\- so, my goal here was to delve a bit deeper, and try to extract some interesting insight from some of my own textual, WhatsApp data with the NLTK library.
+\- so, my goal here was to delve a bit deeper, and try to extract some interesting insight from some of my own textual WhatsApp data with the NLTK library.
 </b>